This Salsa Picante is quick and easy to make and hyper yummy. Great for tacos, burritos, empanadas, eggs, chips and more. Delicious!

 Here I made a typical Mexican Salsa Picante but roasted most of the vegetables to give my salsa that bit of extra robust!

-You see the Italians take pride in making their red sauce or gravy with fresh tomatoes and herbs; Mexicans take true pride in making their homemade sauces, whether dipping sauces or marinating sauces, the pride is there.
+You see here’s the thing, the Italians, take pride in making their red sauce or as some Italians call it, gravy, made with fresh tomatoes and herbs, not out of a can; Mexicans take true pride in making their homemade sauces too; whether dipping sauces or marinating sauces, the pride is there.

 You like a little less heat?
 Okay use less chile peppers!
-You like less of a tomatory flavor?
+You like less of a tomatorie flavor?
 Use less tomatoes!
 Get where I’m going with this?!
 Experiment!
 Take a recipe and try it…try it…try it over and over again with YOUR amount of the right ingredients, until you get it right!!

 Roasted poblano peppers and roma tomatoes.

 Charred skin removed from both

 - 1 ½ Pounds roma tomatoes or whichever you prefer, rinsed and roasted

 - 2 poblano peppers rinsed and roasted